crystalsand10/MGT_docs/source/downloads.rst

 Download the entire set as CSV
 ------------------------------------

 The set of searched (or initially loaded) isolates, along with the associated metadata, ST, CC and ODC assignments (i.e the data shown in the table, in both the ST and CC views) can be downloaded as a CSV file.
-Currently, a maximum of 1000000 isolates can be downloaded in one go.
-The larger the number of isolates requested for download, depending on your internet speed, this process may take a few minutes.
+The larger the number of isolates requested for download, the longer this process may take, depending on your internet speed.

 Download MGT9 allelic profiles
 -------------------------------------

 The set of searched (or initially loaded) isolates, along with the highest level MGT allelic profiles can be downloaded in CSV format.
-Currently, allelic profiles for maximum of 10000 (the first 10000) isolates are downloaded via one request.

 When the "In GrapeTree format" option is selected, the ST and dST columns are removed, and the negative alleles (i.e. alleles with missing information) are converted to positive alleles.
 This allows using the downloaded CSV file as input to the `GrapeTree <https://github.com/achtman-lab/GrapeTree>`_ tool (the STs, dSTs and other information downloaded from "Download the entire set as CSV" can be used as metadata in GrapeTree).
 Thus, by visualising the downloaded files in, the epidemological investigations revealed through the minimal spanning tree built using allelic profiles of the downloaded isolates can be conducted.